danieledurante/nEM/Cheating-Data.md

 llik_decrement_NR_EM_alpha_1[rep,] <- fit_NR_EM[[3]]})[3]
 ```

-#### 2. Re--scaled EM algorithm with Newton-Raphson methods (one--step maximization)
+#### 2. Re-scaled EM algorithm with Newton-Raphson methods (one-step maximization)

-Here we consider the re--scaled version of the above one--step EM algorithm with Newton-Raphson methods.
+Here we consider the re-scaled version of the above one-step EM algorithm with Newton-Raphson methods.
 This modification is discussed in Section 1.1 of our paper and its general version can be found in Chapter 1.5.6 of [McLachlan and Krishnan (2007)](http://onlinelibrary.wiley.com/book/10.1002/9780470191613).
 Also this algorithm requires the function `newton_em()` in the source file `LCA-Covariates-Algorithms.R` we uploaded before.
 However now the parameter 0 &lt; *α* &lt; 1 should be modified to reduce concerns about drops in the log-likelihood sequence.
 Here we consider:

 -   The case *α* = 0.75.